Complexity: Disorganized vs. organized

 One of the problems in addressing complexity issues has been formalizing the intuitive conceptual distinction between the large number of variances in relationships extant in random collections, and the sometimes large, but smaller, number of relationships between elements in systems where constraints (related to correlation of otherwise independent elements) simultaneously reduce the variations from element independence and create distinguishable regimes of more-uniform, or correlated, relationships, or interactions.

 Weaver perceived and addressed this problem, in at least a preliminary way, in drawing a distinction between "disorganized complexity" and "organized complexity".

 In Weaver's view, disorganized complexity results from the particular system having a very large number of parts, say millions of parts, or many more.
 Though the interactions of the parts in a "disorganized complexity" situation can be seen as largely random, the properties of the system as a whole can be understood by using probability and statistical methods.

 A prime example of disorganized complexity is a gas in a container, with the gas molecules as the parts.
 Some would suggest that a system of disorganized complexity may be compared with the (relative) simplicity of planetary orbits – the latter can be predicted by applying Newton's laws of motion.
 Of course, most real-world systems, including planetary orbits, eventually become theoretically unpredictable even using Newtonian dynamics; as discovered by modern chaos theory.

 Organized complexity, in Weaver's view, resides in nothing else than the non-random, or correlated, interaction between the parts.
 These correlated relationships create a differentiated structure that can, as a system, interact with other systems.
 The coordinated system manifests properties not carried or dictated by individual parts.
-The organized aspect of this form of complexity vis-a-vis to other systems than the subject system can be said to "emerge," without any "guiding hand".
+The organized aspect of this form of complexity with regard to other systems, rather than the subject system, can be said to "emerge," without any "guiding hand".

 The number of parts does not have to be very large for a particular system to have emergent properties.
 A system of organized complexity may be understood in its properties (behavior among the properties) through modeling and simulation, particularly modeling and simulation with computers.
 An example of organized complexity is a city neighborhood as a living mechanism, with the neighborhood people among the system's parts.